djeada/Git-Notes/notes/synchronization.md

 ## Merging vs rebasing

-* Merge creates a merge commit with all changes (easy & safe to use).
+* Merging creates a merge commit with all changes (all the commits from the merged branch are squashed into one).
-* Rebase moves all commits on the tip of the other branch (good to keep git history linear & clean)
+* Rebasing moves all commits on the tip of the other branch (preserve the git history).

 ## Merge conflicts